Security Preferences

 Send Email Success

-A check box you select to audit each successful instance of a user sending an email through MYOB Advanced.
+A check box you select to audit each successful instance of a user sending an email through MYOB Acumatica.

 By default, this check box is selected.